 He received the Victory Medal, the British War Medal and the 1915 Star Medal.

-Valentine’s oldest brother Jesse Strudwick enlisted into the Army on the 6th of November 1915.
+Joe’s oldest brother Jesse Strudwick enlisted into the Army on the 6th of November 1915.
 He became part of the 6th Battalion Reserve Brigade Royal Field Artillery.
 He was a gunner.
 His regimental number was 121109.
 Jesse was discharged on the 3rd of July 1916 on medical grounds (sickness).

 The report of the boy’s death in the Dorking and Leatherhead Advertiser on 22nd January 1916 seeks not to question how a boy of such youth came to be serving, but uses his example to shame reluctant older men into joining up.
-The piece also reveals how both press and officers were keen to report death as instantaneous and painless for the public back home:
+The piece also reveals how both press and officers were keen to report death as instantaneous and painless for the public back home.

 ‘Another Dorking lad has achieved honour by laying down his life for his country.